A Bourbon Peach Slush is the perfect frozen summer cocktail! Bourbon and peaches are blended together to make a fun, easy and delicious boozy slush!

 Best Way to Freeze Peaches

-Cut a small, shallow ‘x’ in the skin of the peach.
+- Cut a small, shallow ‘x’ in the skin of the peach.
 Blanch the peaches in boiling water for about 30 seconds.
-Immediately place them into ice water.
+Immediately place them in ice water.

-Making the Bourbon Peach Slush is not only simple, but uses just five ingredients.
-Frozen peaches, bourbon, ginger beer (or ginger ale), lime juice, and a little sugar are all you need to whip up this dangerously delicious frozen cocktail.
+Making the Bourbon Peach Slush is not only simple, but you only need five ingredients to whip up this delicious frozen cocktail.

 Bourbon Peach Slush